The Killers: 2011–2016: Return, Battle Born and Direct Hits

 On September 11, 2013, the band tweeted a picture, which contained six lines of Morse code.
 The code was translated to "The Killers Shot at the Night".
 On September 16, 2013, exactly ten years to the day of their first show in London, the Killers released "Shot at the Night" which was produced by Anthony Gonzalez.
 It was also revealed that they would be releasing their first greatest hits compilation, Direct Hits on November 11, 2013.
 The album featured songs from all four studio albums, the new single "Shot at the Night" and another new song titled "Just Another Girl".
 The release of Direct Hits was followed by a short promotional tour, the band also played a number of festivals in 2014.

 The band headlined the opening night of the new T-Mobile Arena on the Las Vegas Strip on April 6, 2016, joined during their set by a number of guests including "Mr. Las Vegas" Wayne Newton and the Blue Man Group.
 On May 24, 2016, the band announced that Stoermer was taking a break from touring, In Stoermer's absence, touring musician Jake Blanton moved to bass guitar.
-On September 30 and October 1, 2016, the band (including Stoermer) celebrated the tenth anniversary of their second album, Sam's Town, by playing two nights at the Sam's Town Hotel and Gambling Hall, which the album was named after.
-For these shows, they played the album in full from start to finish.
-The band contributed a track titled "Mixed Signals" to Robbie Williams' eleventh studio album, The Heavy Entertainment Show, released in November 2016.
+On August 1, 2016, a double vinyl reissue of Sam's Town was announced via Bong Load Records.
+The reissue included a Pet Shop Boys remix of "Read My Mind", as well as a previously unreleased demo called "Peace of Mind".
+Alongside the reissue, two concert dates performing Sam's Town were announced at Sam's Town Hotel and Gambling Hall, the namesake of the album, set for September 30 and October 1.
+The band, including Stoermer, played the entirety of Sam's Town in full both nights.
+The double vinyl reissue was released on October 7, 2016.
+The band co-wrote and performed on the song "Mixed Signals" from Robbie Williams' eleventh studio album, The Heavy Entertainment Show, released in November 2016, which was later released as a single in February 2017.